 Australia Exploration

-The three tenements are located inland from Gladstone, forming a contiguous 10km by 10km block, located at the southern end of the northwest–southeast trending Mt Morgan structural belt.
+The four tenements are located inland from Gladstone, forming a contiguous 10km by 10km block, located at the southern end of the northwest–southeast trending Mt Morgan structural belt.
 The high-grade Mt Morgan mine produced around 8Moz of gold and 350,000t of copper before its closure in 1989.
 The potential to delineate an economic project in this region is enhanced by its accessibility to critical infrastructure, including power, transport, industrial services and skilled labour.

 Canterbury’s Australian Assets:

-Briggs (100%) – EPM 19198
+Briggs (70%) – EPM 19198

-Mannersley (100%) – EPM 18504
+Mannersley (70%) – EPM 18504

 Another large porphyry copper (± molybdenum ± gold) system, albeit representing a more discrete target.
 Gold mineralisation appears to be hosted by calc-silicate peripheral skarns and intrusive breccias surrounding a central copper and molybdenum mineralised granodiorite stock.

-Fig Tree Hill (100%) – EPM 27317
+Fig Tree Hill (70%) – EPM 27317

 Both the Briggs and Mannersley porphyry systems are localised along major north-west trending structural features clearly visible in regional magnetic surveys.
 The Fig Tree Hill tenement covers structural extensions of both Briggs and Mannersley.